North Georgia Rivers

 The short version

 The best time to fly fish the Soque River is April–June (peak hatches and sight fishing, with May the single best month) and late October–November (the trophy-brown streamer window, when the year's biggest fish are caught).
 Because it's private, spring-fed water with no closed season, the Soque fishes year-round — December–March is slow, technical, low-pressure winter fishing, and July–August fishes well early and late but is tough midday.
-For one trip a year, target May or late October; for two, hit both.
+For one trip a year, target May or late October; for two, hit both windows.
 Full river detail in the Soque River guide.

 When is the best time to fish the Soque River?